This article will help you read and understand your pathology report for hyperplastic polyp of the stomach.

 The inner surface of the stomach is lined by specialized cells called foveolar cells which form a barrier called an epithelium.
 This barrier protects the stomach from the acid that aids in the digestion of our food.

-Hyperplastic polyps are non-cancerous (benign) growths that develop from the epithelium in the stomach.
 Hyperplastic polyps are also called inflammatory polyps.
 Both polyps are thought to represent a spectrum of ongoing inflammation (inflammatory polyp) and regeneration/repair (hyperplastic polyp).

-Long-term and ongoing inflammation (chronic active gastritis) that is not treated can damage the foveolar epithelium.
+Chronic gastritis that is not treated can damage the foveolar epithelium.
 If the damage continues for many years, a new type of epithelium similar to the epithelium normally found in the small intestine slowly replaces the foveolar epithelium.

 The change from foveolar epithelium to small intestinal epithelium is an example of metaplasia.
 This specific type of metaplasia that takes place in the stomach is referred to as intestinal metaplasia.

-In these syndromes, specific genes that normally prevent our cells from growing and dividing too rapidly or in an uncontrolled way, are mutated.
+In these syndromes, specific genes that normally prevent our cells from growing and dividing too rapidly or in an uncontrolled way, are altered or mutated.
 This causes uncontrolled cell growth and the development of a non-cancerous polyp.